 The following three elements should be saved in separate documents (doc, docx, pdf, rtf, or txt).
 Please include your name & email address as a header or footer of the document:

 - Writing Sample: The strength and promise of the writing sample is the most important aspect of your application.
 It should be 5-7 pages of fiction (double-spaced) or poetry (one poem per page).
 Samples should be saved in one document (doc, docx, pdf, rtf, or txt).
 Please include your name & email address as a header or footer.

 - Personal Statement: This statement of no more than 300 words should describe your interest in the Juniper Institute for Young Writers.
 Please explain why this would be a meaningful opportunity for you and what you think you can contribute to the Institute.

-Be sure to whitelist submittable.com or check your spam folder to ensure you receive notification emails related to your submission.
+Be sure to check your spam folder and mark any responses from Submittable as "Not Spam" in order to ensure you receive notification emails related to your submission.